-Most cases occur in children under the age of ten because, after the first decade of life, 80% of people have developed antibodies to the toxins produced by S. pyrogenes which prevent the toxins from having an effect on other tissues.
+Most cases occur in children between the ages of five and fifteen, particularly those exposed to other people with scarlet fever.
+In older teenagers and adults, the condition is less common because most people have developed antibodies to the toxins produced by S. pyrogenes which prevent the toxins from having an effect on other tissues.

 The rash typically starts on the neck, underarm or groin as small, flat red blotches that gradually become fine bumps and feel rough to the touch.
 In the body folds (such as in the armpits, elbows, and groin) the rash may appear a brighter red (called Pastia's lines).
 Facial flushing is common although a pale area may remain around the mouth.
 After seven days, the rash fades and some skin peeling may occur over the next month or longer, particularly around the fingertips, toes and groin area.

 Left untreated, Scarlet fever may progress to:

 - Pockets of pus (abscesses) around the tonsils or swollen lymph nodes in the neck

 - Rheumatic fever (an inflammatory disease that can cause permanent heart damage and also affect the brain, joints and skin)